TheOdinProject/curriculum/nodeJS/express/using_postgresql.md

 Let's start by creating an Express application.
 It will just have one feature - add usernames provided by the user to the db.
 Here are the expected routes and their functionalities:

 - `GET /` - to log available usernames in the DB to the terminal.
 For now, just put in a simple `console.log("usernames will be logged here - wip")`.
 - `GET /new` - to display a HTML form to the user with one username input text field.
-It will submit to the following route,
+It will submit to the next route.
 - `POST /new` - will save the incoming username data to the DB.
 For now, just log `console.log("username to be saved: ", req.body.username)`.

 Move on to the next section once you have the above functionality working.
 Scope relevant code to the `routes` and `controllers` folders.
 Since there's only one view (`GET /new`) to take care of, it's up to you whether you want to use `ejs` or make do with plain ol' HTML.